databricks/diviner/docs/grouped_pmdarima.rst

 Calculate Constancy
 ^^^^^^^^^^^^^^^^^^^

-The constancy check is a data set utility validation tool that will perform a validation of all grouped series data, validating whether a series is incapable of being modeled.
+The constancy check is a data set utility validation tool that operates on each grouped series, determining whether or not it can be modeled.

 The output of this validation check method :py:meth:`diviner.PmdarimaAnalyzer.calculate_is_constant` is a dictionary of ``{<group_key>: <Boolean constancy check>}``.
 Any group with a ``True`` result **is ineligible for modeling** as this